waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 # III.
 Tool Development & Debugging
 - **`gem_pathfinder_v2` Status:** The tool is currently bugged and unreliable.
-It has repeatedly failed to generate valid paths, often suggesting moves into impassable tiles. **PRIORITY: Fix this tool before relying on it for navigation.**
+It has repeatedly failed to generate valid paths, often suggesting moves into impassable tiles.
+I am actively working on fixing it.
 - **`puzzle_strategist_agent` Status:** The agent has proven reliable, correctly identifying an unsolvable puzzle on Victory Road 1F.
 - **Debugging Principle:** Trust direct, in-game evidence over personal assumptions.
 When a tool fails after being corrected, re-evaluate the map data and my own understanding to find the true obstacle and form a new plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
 I previously wasted time assuming a path was blocked because my tools were flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.